Sheree1986/Tic-Tac-Toe/Documentation/README.md

 turns continues until either player get three in a row and wins (if/else or switch statement) game equals draw if no player get three in a row

+<strong>Hardest Part</strong>
+Wasted a lot of time trying to do an if else statement for winner function.
+Didn't know you could you if repeatedly if all statements are true.

 <strong>Technical Requirements - Per GA</strong>
 Your Tic Tac Toe app must: